 The Birds is Aristophanes’ lengthiest surviving comedy and also the most analyzed (some would say over-analyzed).
 So much has already been written about this particular work that I’ve decided to forego my usual intensive examination of every scene.
 Instead I’ll go with a brief synopsis followed by a way I feel The Birds could be adapted (as opposed to translated) for the present day.
-To close things out I’ll add a few comments on how The Birds compares with other Utopian Comedies of the era.

 More than 2,300 years before George Orwell’s Animal Farm and 1984, Aristophanes was dealing with some of the same political themes.

 Pisthetaerus and Euelpides, Athenians feeling alienated by the increasingly restrictive laws and lawsuits of their home city have left Athens behind to start over with a new society.
 Part of the comedy centers around the ages-old theme of how those who seek to overthrow oppression often wind up becoming the new oppressors themselves.
 (Think of the 1960s generation of American liberals who became just as oppressive as they claimed previous generations had been)

 Another Orwellian theme finds Aristophanes satirizing the way in which the ruling class in any society uses and corrupts language to strengthen the subjugation of the populace.
 The Birds even features the importance of religious and historical myths in any culture as the leaders of the new civilization conjure up an all-new cosmology with “the birds” at the center to justify their own rule.